hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 A VXLAN (Virtual Extensible Local Area Networks),  operates as an encapsulation protocol designed to extend Layer 2 networks over Layer 3 infrastructure.
 Due to this encapsulation, VXLAN is also called IP tunneling protocol to carry Layer 2 traffic over Layer 3 network for wide area deployments.

 VXLAN segment is identified by VNI (Virtual Network Identifier) which is 24 bits.
 The Layer 2 Ethernet frames are encapsulated by VNI outer headers.
+A networking device which is configured as VTEP adds the VXLAN header to the Ethernet frame.

 #### How VXLAN encapsulation works?